Portugal leaves UK tourists on tenterhooks over travel

 Under the new British rules, travellers to Portugal would only need to take one coronavirus test upon returning to the UK.
 Other popular European holiday spots for Britons like Spain and Cyprus are on the “amber list”, meaning travellers would need to quarantine for 10 days upon return and take two tests.

-Airlines and flight companies including Easyjet (EZJ.L), Ryanair (RYA.I) and TUI (TUIGn.DE) have put flexible booking policies in place in order to assure customers they will not lose their money if flights are cancelled.
+Airlines and flight companies including Easyjet, Ryanair and TUI have put flexible booking policies in place in order to assure customers they will not lose their money if flights are cancelled.

 EasyJet, for example, which over the last week added around 100,000 extra seats to Portugal for the summer, allows customers to change their flights for free up to two hours before departure.
 Customers will pay the difference if the new ticket is more expensive.